AI4Finance-Foundation/RLSolver/README.md

 # ElegantRL_Solver: High-performance GPU-based Solvers for NP-hard and NP-complete Problems

-We aim to showcase the machine learning deliver the best benchmark performance for NP-hard and NP-complete problems.
+We aim to showcase that the machine learning or reinforcement learning deliver the best benchmark performance for NP-hard and NP-complete problems.

 In the meantime, this repo will also include our codes and tricks when playing with nonconvex and nonlinear optimization problems.